 Data are presented as a number or % unless otherwise stated.
 Abbreviations: ASD, atrial septal defect; AVSD, atrioventricular septal defect; I, primum; II, secundum; PAPVC, partial anomalous pulmonary venous connection; PDA, patent ductus arteriosus; VSD, ventricular septal defect.
 1. (Duffels et al. 2007); 2.
 (Engelfriet et al. 2007); 3.
 (Manes et al. 2013)

 The mechanism of PAH differs depending on the type of defect.
 It was observed in the CONCOR registry of ACHD that once a patient with a VSD developed PAH it soon led to Es.
 Individuals with post tricuspid shunts such as VSDs are at risk of both volume and pressure overload with subsequent remodelling of the pulmonary vascular bed.
 Thus, the development of PAH is at an earlier age when compared to other defects (Wood, 1958).
-If these changes occur at a young age it is thought that the heart is able to remodel and adapt to this extra volume and pressure leading to a right ventricular hypertrophy without loss of function.
-With the increased pressure and vascular bed changes the shunt is reversed i.e. Es.
+If these changes occur at a young age, it is thought that the heart is able to remodel and adapt to this extra volume and pressure leading to a right ventricular hypertrophy without loss of function.
+With the increased pressure and vascular bed changes the shunt is reversed i.e., Es.
 These potentially protective adaptations bear striking similarities to the fetal heart and circulation.

 PAH secondary to ASDs (a pre-tricuspid shunt) will be predominantly due to an insidious volume overload with subsequent right ventricular dilatation.
 Reversal of shunt may therefore be a consequence of the right atrial overload due to the failing right ventricle (RV).
 These patients present later in life and due to lack of RV adaptation are potentially more symptomatic (Engelfriet et al., 2007; Steele et al., 1987).
 Some will progress to true Es syndrome but this is not as frequent as with post-tricuspid shunts.